Exporting Cannabis to the EU

 Join Lift at The Metro Toronto Convention Centre for the next strategy-focused, advocacy-oriented business and community leadership conference.
 A can’t-miss for industry members across the cannabis ecosystem, this is your front row seat for the conversations that will drive meaningful change and sustainable growth in the year to come.

-Visit us in booth 1023 at the the expo, which spans two high-energy days connecting the cannabis community with hundreds of companies from every corner of our industry.
+Visit us in booth 1023 at the expo, which spans two high-energy days connecting the cannabis community with hundreds of companies from every corner of our industry.
 We can’t wait to show you all the exciting changes happening to AirMed in person.

 For more information visit: Lift Expo